alexhkurz/alexhkurz.github.io/notes/books.md

 (I got most of the below as audiobooks, preferably from [libro.fm](https://libro.fm/).)

+- Jean Twenge (2023) **Generations: The Real Differences Between Gen Z, Millennials, Gen X, Boomers, and Silents—and What They Mean for America's Future**
+- Edward Foley (2020) **Presidential Elections and Majority Rule: The Rise, Demise, and Potential Restoration of the Jeffersonian Electoral**
+- Christopher Clark (2014) **The Sleepwalkers: How Europe Went to War in 1914**
+- Robert Darnton (2023) **The Revolutionary Temper: Paris, 1748-1789**.
+- Robert Darnton (2015) **Censors at Work: How States Shaped Literature**.
+- Robert Darnton (1984) **The Great Cat Massacre and Other Episodes in French Cultural History**.
+- Robert Putnam (2020) **The Upswing: How America Came Together a Century Ago and How We Can Do It Again**.
+A history of individualism vs communitarianism in the US from 1890 to 2020.
 - Lee Vinsel, Andrew L. Russell (2020) **The Innovation Delusion: How Our Obsession with the New Has Disrupted the Work That Matters Most** What is technology?
 What role does maintenance vs innovation play in technology-based prosperity?
 - Sherry Turkle (2011) **Alone Together: Why We Expect More from Technology and Less from Each Other**.
-- Robert Putnam (2020) **The Upswing: How America Came Together a Century Ago and How We Can Do It Again**.
-A history of individualism vs communitarianism in the US from 1890 to 2020.
 - H W Brands (2009) **Traitor to His Class: The Privileged Life and Radical Presidency of Franklin Delano Roosevelt**.
 - Immanuel Wallerstein (2004) **World-Systems Analysis: An Introduction**.
 - Sean B Carroll (2016) **The Serengeti Rules: The Quest to Discover How Life Works and Why It Matters**.
 Keystone species, trophic cascades, cancer, ... which regulations allow human and animal bodies to survive?
 Which of these regulatory mechanisms scale to whole ecosystems?
 How is this knowledge used to support the health both of individuals and of societies? [film](https://pbswisconsin.org/watch/nature/the-serengeti-rules-41dfru/), [video lecture](https://www.youtube.com/watch?v=ppTK710PMBE).